MuhammadRamiz/crop-doctor/README.md

 ## License

-This project is for educational and academic use.
+This project is intended for educational and academic purposes and is being developed as part of the NeuralNexus group project.